Voidixx/Random-Games-Web/README.md

 - Fork and clone repository.
 - Make your changes or improvements.
 - Open a Pull Request with a detailed description of changes.

+**Enhance the Website:**
+- Add new features.
+- Improve the user interface.
+- Optimize Performance.